SQIAsignHD: SQIsignHD Adaptor Signature: Introduction

 \subsection{Adaptor Signature}

-Adaptor signature is a recent cryptographic primitive that can be viewed as a generalization of a standard digital signature and becoming an important tool for blockchain applications such as cryptocurrencies to reduce on-chain costs, improve fungibility, and contribute to off-chain forms of payment in payment-channel networks (PCNs), payment-channel hubs (PCHs), and atomic swaps \cite{malavolta}.
-In terms of technical aspects, in an adaptor signature, secret randomness is concealed by embedding it in the signature during the signing process, which is exposed once the signature is created.
-More precisely, the typical procedure is to build a pre-signature in the first phase, then turn it into a full signature using secret randomness, and finally extract secret randomness from the signature using cryptographic processing.
-Furthermore, the signature produced by an adaptor signature can be verified by using the underlying signature scheme's verification algorithm.
+An adaptor signature is a novel cryptographic primitive that builds upon the concept of a standard digital signature.
+It has emerged as a key tool for blockchain applications, such as cryptocurrencies, to reduce on-chain costs, improve fungibility, and support off-chain payment methods in payment-channel networks (PCNs), payment-channel hubs (PCHs), and atomic swaps.
+Adaptor signatures also play a crucial role in Anonymous Multihop Locks (AMHLs), enabling secure and private conditional transfers by embedding a secret within the signature.
+This feature ensures that transactions in AMHLs remain atomic and conditional on the revelation of the secret \cite{malavolta}.

+Technically, an adaptor signature conceals secret randomness by embedding it within the signature during the signing process.
+This randomness is revealed once the signature is created.
+Specifically, the typical procedure involves constructing a pre-signature in the first phase, converting it into a full signature using secret randomness in the second phase, and finally extracting the secret randomness from the signature using cryptographic processing.
+Furthermore, the signature produced by an adaptor signature can be verified using the verification algorithm of the underlying signature scheme.

-An adaptor signature also has specific features that ensure its security.
-A signer with a secret key can create a pre-signature on every message.
-This pre-signature can be converted into a full signature on a message if and only if the user has a witness to the statement.
-In addition, anyone who has access to the pre-signature and the corresponding full signature can extract the witness and reveal the hard relation.
+An adaptor signature also possesses features that ensure its security.
+A signer with a secret key can create a pre-signature for any message, which can then be converted into a full signature if and only if the user possesses a valid witness to the statement.
+Furthermore, anyone with access to both the pre-signature and the corresponding full signature can extract the witness and reveal the hard relation.